Movement for France: Elected officials

+The MPF elected some representatives, including two deputies (Véronique Besse and Dominique Souchet, part of Non-Inscrits), two senators (Bruno Retailleau and Philippe Darniche, part of RASNAG) and a MEP (Philippe de Villiers, member of the EFD).

-The MPF currently controls one general council, that of Vendée, where Villiers serves as President of the General Council.
-It has 10 general councillors in Vendée in addition to one in the Morbihan (Quiberon), one in the Meuse (Charny-sur-Meuse) and two in the Vaucluse (Orange).
-It claims 5 regional councillors, most of which were elected on FN lists in 2004.
+The MPF controlled the general council of Vendée, where Villiers served as President of the General Council.
+It had 10 general councillors in Vendée in addition to one in the Morbihan (Quiberon), one in the Meuse (Charny-sur-Meuse) and two in the Vaucluse (Orange).
+It claimed 5 regional councillors, most of which were elected on FN lists in 2004.

+Youth wing

+The Youth for France (French: Jeunes pour la France, JPF) was founded in 2001 by Guillaume Peltier as the party's youth organisation.
+Its successive presidents included Peltier (2001–2006), Jean-Baptiste Doat (2006–2008), Thibaud Vincendeau (2008–2010), Christophe Bentz (2010–2011) and Pierre Meurin (2014–2018).